alphagov/paas-cf/README.md

 ```
 if you want to deploy to DEV account. `make help` will show all available options.

-When you want to re deploy inside the deployment concourse
+When you want to re deploy inside the deployment-concourse, you may wish to update
+its pipelines. re run the `make dev` command to do this.

 ### Deploy